Gbeneme Friday

-Gbeneme Friday (born 28 January 1985) is a Nigerian footballer who plays as a forward for Villa 2000 in the Liga Indonesia Premier Division.
-He also holds Indonesian citizenship.
+Gbeneme Friday (born 28 January 1985) is a Nigerian former footballer who plays as a forward.

 Career

 Mumbai

 Friday signed for Mumbai F.C. from Indonesian club, Persih Tembilahan in 2011.
 On 14 April 2012 Friday scored four goals for Mumbai against HAL SC in an I-League game at the Bangalore Football Stadium, giving Mumbai the 5–1 victory which helped them during there fight to survive relegation to the I-League 2nd Division.

 Shillong Lajong

 Gbeneme signed for Shillong Lajong for the season 2012–13.

 Villa 2000

 He signed for Villa 2000 on 6 April 2014.